sequencemedia/gmail-api/README.md

 ## Privacy Policy

-The `@sequencemedia/gmail-api` package does not store any data from Gmail, not does it gather usage data.
+The `@sequencemedia/gmail-api` package does not store any data from Gmail, nor does it gather usage data.